What is a Higher Apprenticeship?

-The Level 4 Engineering Manufacturing Technician Apprenticeship Standard (Higher Apprenticeship) has been developed to provide learners with the skills, knowledge and behaviours that they need to carry out their current role, or those that are progressing to middle management roles within Engineering and Manufacturing industry.
+The Level 4 Engineering Manufacturing Technician Apprenticeship Standard (Higher Apprenticeship) has been developed to provide learners with the Skills, Knowledge and Behaviours that they need to carry out their current role, or those that are progressing to middle management roles within the Engineering and Manufacturing industry.
 A Higher Apprenticeship is a commitment to a career path so be 100% sure about the sector you're entering before you apply.

-A Higher Apprenticeship is a progression route for someone who has completed a Level 3 Apprenticeship in Engineering, or has achieved a minimum of 90 credits in a Level 3 BTEC in Engineering.
+A Higher Apprenticeship in Engineering is a progression route for someone who has complete a Level 3 Apprenticeship in Engineering, or has achieved a minimum of 90 credits in a Level 3 BTEC in Engineering.

 You must be aged 18 or over, there is no upper age limit.
 You should have achieved a minimum of 4 GCSEs (9-4 / A*-C) including Maths and English or equivalent.
-Due to the higher mathematical content included within the Higher Apprenticeship, you may be asked to complete a Level 3 Maths bridging unit at Derwent Training before starting the Apprenticeship.
+Due to the higher mathematical content included within the Higher Apprenticeship, you may be asked to attend Derwent Training to complete a Level 3 Maths bridging unit before commencing the training for the Apprenticeship.

 Things to Note

-The Higher Apprenticeship, like any other higher level qualification, will include a large proportion of self-directed study and research which is expected to be completed outside of classroom hours in order to meet the assignment deadlines.
+The Higher Apprenticeship, like any other higher level qualification, will include a large proportion of self-directed study and research which is expected to be completed outside of classroom hours in order to meet assignment deadlines.

 For further information on the Higher Apprenticeship, please contact the Business Support Team on 01653 697698 or email firstname.lastname@example.org